-The kind of application, however, leads to fundamental objections since the subordination of geometrical relations under the concepts occurring in the xotval Ĕvvotat is tacitly presupposed in several cases where the possibility of such a subordination represents a geometrical law which is by no means self-evident.
+The kind of application, however, leads to fundamental objections since the subordination of geometrical relations under the concepts occurring in the $\kappa o \iota \nu \alpha i \epsilon \nu \nu o \iota \alpha \iota$ is tacitly presupposed in several cases where the possibility of such a subordination represents a geometrical law that is by no means self-evident.

-HILBERT in particular has criticized EUCLID's application of the principle that the whole is greater than the part in the theory of the areas of plane figures in this way-an application which would only be justified, if $|^{200l}$ one could presuppose without a second thought that one could assign to every rectilinear plane figure [geradlinig begrenzten ebenen Figur] a positive quantity as its area (in such a way that congruent figures have the same area and that by joining surfaces the areas add up).
+HILBERT, in particular, has criticized EUCLID's application of the principle that the whole is greater than the part in the theory of the areas of plane figures in this way-an application which would only be justified, if $|^{200l}$ one could presuppose without a second thought that one could assign to every rectilinear plane figure [geradlinig begrenzten ebenen Figur] a positive quantity as its area (in such a way that congruent figures have the same area and that by joining surfaces the areas add up).

-While considering such a case one recognizes that the essential point in applying the xowat čvvotat always lies in the conditions of applicability.
+Considering such a case one recognizes that the essential point in applying the $\kappa o \iota \nu \alpha \iota \ell \nu o \iota \alpha \iota$ always lies in the conditions of applicability.
 If these conditions are recognized as satisfied, the application of the respective principle in most cases becomes entirely superfluous, and sometimes the proposition to be proved by applying the general principle belongs itself to these conditions of applicability.

-Putting the xorval žvvora at the beginning therefore appears to be a continuous temptation to commit logical mistakes and to be more suited to obscure the true geometrical state of affairs than to make it clear, and this is the reason why this method has been completely abandoned.
+Putting the $\kappa o \iota \nu \alpha \iota \ell \nu \nu o \iota \alpha \iota$ at the beginning therefore appears to be a continuous temptation to commit logical mistakes and it is more suited to obscure the true geometrical state of affairs than to make it clear, and this is the reason why this method has been completely abandoned.